-1 The MPO used the 2000 U.S. census to define environmental justice areas.
+The MPO used several factors as indicators of benefits and burdens for environmental justice and non-environmental justice areas.
+These factors are: Accessibility to needed services and jobs 1 The MPO used the 2000 U.S. census to define environmental justice areas.
 Though the 2010 census minority population data at the tract level was released on March 22, 2011, the household income data have yet to be released at the tract level.
-MPO staff has determined that the 2005-2009 American Community Survey (ACS) sample data have high margins of error at the tract level for minority population and did not want to use it as the source.
-Environmental justice areas will be redefined when complete new data are available.
+MPO staff have determined that the 2005-09 American Community Survey (ACS) sample data have high margins of error at the tract level for minority population and did not want to use them as a source.
+Environmental justice areas will be redefined when complete, new data are available.
 FIGURE 9-1 Environmental Justice Population Zones - Regionwide

-Transportation Analysis Zones (TAZs) That Meet Environmental Justice Population Zone Criteria

-Meets income criterion Meets minority criterion Meets both criteria

-Criteria for Environmental Justice Population Zones

-A TAZ in which the median household income in 1999 was equal to or less than 80% of the MPO median of \$55,800 (\$44,600) or in which the 2000 population was more than 21.4% minority.

-FIGURE 9-2 Environmental Justice Population Zones - CENTRAL AREA
+Transportation Analysis Zones (TAZs) That Meet Environmental Justice Population Zone Criteria Meets income criterion Meets minority criterion Meets both criteria Criteria for Environmental Justice Population Zones A TAZ in which the median household income in 1999 was equal to or less than 80% of the MPO median of \$55,800 (\$44,600) or in which the 2000 population was more than 21.4% minority.
+FIGURE 9-2 ENVIRONMENTAL JUSTICE POPULATION ZONES - CENTRAL AREA